MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-structure.md

 ## KQL limitations
 Since the transformation is applied to each record individually, it can't use any KQL operators that act on multiple records.
 Only operators that take a single row as input and return no more than one row are supported.
 For example, [summarize](/azure/data-explorer/kusto/query/summarizeoperator) isn't supported since it summarizes multiple records.
 See [Supported KQL features](#supported-kql-features) for a complete list of supported features.

 Transformations in a [data collection rule (DCR)](data-collection-rule-overview.md) allow you to filter or modify incoming data before it's stored in a Log Analytics workspace.
 This article describes how to build transformations in a DCR, including details and limitations of the Kusto Query Language (KQL) used for the transform statement.

+## Parse command
+The [parse](/kusto/query/parse-operator) command in a transformation is limited to 10 columns per statement for performance reasons.
+If your transformation requires parsing more than 10 columns, split it into multiple statements as described in [Break up large parse commands](../logs/query-optimization.md#break-up-large-parse-commands).

 ## Required columns
 The output of every transformation must contain a valid timestamp in a column called `TimeGenerated` of type `datetime`.
 Make sure to include it in the final `extend` or `project` block!
 Creating or updating a DCR without `TimeGenerated` in the output of a transformation will lead to an error.